kekse1/count.php/README.md

 Now, **that's** all. :D~

+BTW: You can just use the [`fonts/`](fonts/) folder shipped with(in) this repository.
+I've setup `Intel One Mono` (or `IntelOne Mono`) as the default font, btw.. looks great - see the random value on top of this `EADME.md`.

-If you want to edit the default configuration, see the [Configuration section](#configuration).
-And to make sure your settings are valid, you can call this script like this: `php count.php --check` (or `-c`), which will check your own configuration (if it's syntactical correct).
+And if you want to edit the default configuration, see the [Configuration section](#configuration).
+And to make sure your settings are valid, you can call this script like this: `php count.php --check/-c`), which will check your own configuration (if it's (mostly syntactical) correct).

 ### Dependencies
 **NO** dependencies.